As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Rosemary Essential Oil

-If you’re feeling stressed out and finding it difficult to stay focus, adding a few drops of rosemary oil to your bathwater or diffuser will help you relax and focus.
+If you’re feeling stressed out and finding it difficult to stay focus, adding a few drops of rosemary essential oil to your bath or diffuser will help you relax and focus.
 This essential oil can enhance memory and improve overall brain performance.